loda-lang/loda-programs/programs/oeis/list6.md

 * [A313116](http://oeis.org/A313116) ([L17 program](313/A313116.asm)): Coordination sequence Gal.5.116.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313117](http://oeis.org/A313117) ([L24 program](313/A313117.asm)): Coordination sequence Gal.6.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313127](http://oeis.org/A313127) ([L39 program](313/A313127.asm)): Coordination sequence Gal.5.69.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313201](http://oeis.org/A313201) ([L53 program](313/A313201.asm)): Coordination sequence Gal.5.115.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313232](http://oeis.org/A313232) ([L09 program](313/A313232.asm)): Coordination sequence Gal.3.14.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313276](http://oeis.org/A313276) ([L32 program](313/A313276.asm)): Coordination sequence Gal.6.265.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313280](http://oeis.org/A313280) ([L11 program](313/A313280.asm)): Coordination sequence Gal.3.15.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.